ketki16j/scRNA-Seq-Seurat/analysis2/README.md

 As you may have noticed, Harmony by default takes the PCA result as the input and iterations of correction are done to the PCs of each cell.
 Therefore, parameters affecting original PCA, including nfeatures in FindVariableFeatures to identify highly variable genes, should have effect on the integration.
 Next, when there is not specified parameter provided, the RunHarmony function takes all the available dimensions in the provided input (PCA by default).
 One can specify which dimensions to use by setting the dims.use parameter (this parameter is similar to the dims parameters in many Seurat functions).

 ***`Step 2-3.
-Data integration using LIGER`*** Together with Harmony and Seurat, LIGAR, developed by Evan Macosko's lab, is another data integration tool that was highlighted by the benchmark paper.
+Data integration using LIGER`*** Together with Harmony and Seurat, ```LIGAR```, developed by Evan Macosko's lab, is another data integration tool that was highlighted by the benchmark paper.
 It adapts integrative non-negative matrix factorization to identifying shared and dataset-specific factors for joint analysis.
 The detailed mathematics of the method can be found in the paper.
-It is implemented as the liger package in R, and it provides a wrapper for Seurat object, which relies also on the additional package SeuratWrappers in R.
+It is implemented as the liger package in R, and it provides a wrapper for Seurat object, which relies also on the additional package ```SeuratWrappers``` in R.
 ```r
 library(liger)
 library(SeuratWrappers)